YoranBrondsema/yoranbrondsema/content/post/20200628-simplifiying-my-portfolio-pt-2-what-about-reits.md

 {{< figure src="/images/comparison--yoran-portfolio-reit.svg" caption="Comparison of €10,000 invested in my portfolio that includes the REIT fund and that excludes the REIT fund (source: [Backtest](https://backtest.curvo.eu/compare?portfolios=NoIgmg9gTghgdgcgM4AIAK0AuAzCAbASwhABphQAZAVQAYBmAdgA4mBGNu10mgOnYF0yIAJIBRGjQBCAFgoBWMAE4mdbjwBsdQaDETJAFQBSAJQCyaOnLWttIaq2mMa7FUzU1F-L0A%2CNoIgmg9gTghgdgcgM4AIAK0AuAzCAbASwhQAoB3AzACwgFdMUAlAUQEkAVAShABphQAMgFUADAGYA7AA4pARjljZvEQDp5AXT4hWzESIBCAFgEBWMAE4pY5SokAmTaB1797AFKMAsmjEmbI80Cg4JCpdXCgA))" >}}

-My current portfolio, which includes the REIT, is slightly more performant.
+My current portfolio, which includes the REIT, performs slightly better.

 However, things change when we simulate the scenario of monthly contributions of €200 together with a broker fee of €6 per transaction (this is the fee that